 For example: For a charity combating homelessness, partnerships with local restaurants or bakeries to provide surplus food at the end of each day can be beneficial.
 Not only does it contribute to your cause, but it also promotes the partner's image as a socially responsible entity.

-If you're on a mission to make a better place, it's likely that some local religious groups with likely have some level of affinity for your cause.
-With that in mind, it may be worth you considering the different religeous groups in your area and how you could engage some of these communities to help with your cause.
+If you're on a mission to make a better place, it's likely local religious groups may have some level of affinity for your cause.
+With that in mind, it may be worth you considering the different religious groups in your area and how you could engage some of these communities to help with your cause.
 As well as local groups, you can also look to online religious groups to potentially support your cause.

 For example: If your nonprofit provides aid in disaster-stricken areas, collaboration with religious organizations could involve the creation of special charity collection days.
 These collections can be held within their facilities, mobilizing their community towards your cause.